What if you could have all of the benefits of Medicare, plus the benefits that come with private insurance? With a Medicare Advantage plan, you can.

 Medicare Advantage plans have deductibles, but may offer copays instead of coinsurance.
 The costs of deductibles, copays and/or coinsurance varies with each individual plan.
 It's important to research each plan carefully to determine what your out-of-pocket expenses will be.

 Original Medicare does not have an out-of-pocket limit, meaning there's no cap on what you could end up paying out of pocket for health care.

-All Medicare Advantage plans must come with an out-of-pocket limit that will allow patients 100 percent coverage for anything over the limit.
+All MA plans must come with an out-of-pocket limit that will allow patients 100 percent coverage for anything over the limit.
 The amount of these limits will vary from plan to plan.